shaheennabi/MlOps-Machine-learning-Project/README.md

 # Welcome to this mlops machine learning  project

 * This is not proper end-to-end project, there needs some more modular code seperation, for now this is just like a secondary project.
 In future it will be updated properly as End-to-End project.

+* this is just a mini or experimental project... thanks